LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/mapping-content-metadata.md

     If you were able to select your CMS provider's name, this step populates the **Transformation Spec** editor with a vendor-specific, Jolt transformation specification that's designed for the given request (API call).
 This is a pre-built specification for a default data structure.
 You can use the specification as is.
 Alternatively, if you've customized the CMS' data model (e.g., you've added a custom attribute), you can use it as a starter template.

-    If your weren't able to select your CMS provider's name, a default specification isn't available.
+    If you weren't able to select your CMS provider's name, a default specification isn't available.
 You'll need to write the specification from scratch.

 3. If needed, adjust or write the Jolt transformation spec using the examples and guidance [here](knowledge-base-cms-knowledge-bases-writing-a-transformation-specification.html).